port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 # Automating Self Service Action Approvals

-In this guide, we'll walk you through the process of setting up an automated approval system for Self-Service Actions (SSAs).
-We'll use a specific example of a permissions request system that you can easily adapt to your needs.
+In this guide, we will walk you through the process of setting up an automated approval system for Self-Service Actions (SSAs).
+We will use a specific example of a developer requesting a cloud resource, such as a database, with a certain level of permissions.

 ## Prerequisites